NIZE0000/chat-with-your-waifu/README.md

 # Chat with Your Waifu

 This repository contains an AI chat bot that simulates a conversation with a virtual waifu.
-It is based on the Orca mini fine-tune from LLaMa model.
+It is based on the Orca mini fine-tune or LLaMa model.

 ## Preview
 <div align="center">